Internet Use Policy and Internet Use Rules

 The Library cannot control, and is not responsible for, the content or accuracy of information accessed over the Internet.
-The Library uses the Bess Filtering Software program to filter access to some Internet sites.
-Further restriction of a minor's access to the Internet is the responsibility of the parent or legal guardian.
+The Library uses software to filter access to some Internet sites.
+Further restriction of a minor’s access to the Internet is the responsibility of the parent or legal guardian.

 Approved by Library Board of Trustees August 14, 2000

 Revised and Approved by Library Board of Trustees February 8, 2016

 Revised and Approved by Library Board of Trustees September 20, 2021

 Individuals are expected to use the Internet in a responsible manner including the following: